tpham2654/DSC291_Project_Tensors/README.md

  For convenience, the SEUSS analysis eigenvectors are provided in the data download so it is not strictly necessary to perform this step.
 Create a folder in the [data](data) directory called "SEUSS_PCA".

- The following code can be run from the "notebooks" directory to extract the eigenvectors from the SEUSS PCA plots as CSV files:
+ The following code can be run in R from the "notebooks" directory to extract the eigenvectors from the SEUSS PCA plots as CSV files:
  ```
  #Extract the SEUSS_processed_data" file from the SEUSS-Analysis github into the ../data/SEUSS_R/SEUSS_Processed_data directory
 #run this from notebooks directory